 There are a variety of ways to back up your iPad.
 You can choose a few options by utilizing iTunes, iCloud, or 3rd party software.
 We will cover both iTunes and iCloud, since they are supported by Apple and are very simple to use.

 The use of iCloud is only available to those who are running iOS 5 and above.
 First, we will have to check if you are currently running version 5 of iOS or higher.
 To perform this check, go to Settings > General > About and look under Version.
 If it’s 5 or higher, you have iCloud support enabled on your device.

 To backup your iPad to the Cloud, follow these steps:

-iTunes: Using iTunes to back up your iPad is the most common method of backing up.
+Using iTunes to back up your iPad is the most common method of backing up.
 If you have any other iOS devices such as and iPhone or iPod Touch the method is very similar.
-Note: If you use iCloud to currently back up you will have to disable it in order to back up with iTunes.
-Backing up with iTunes:
+Note: If you use iCloud to currently back up you will have to disable it to back up with iTunes.

-To back up purchased content form your iPad: Remember that with iTunes may not back up your purchased apps and media files, those are stored in your iTunes library.
+To backup purchased content from your iPad: Remember that iTunes may not back up your purchased apps and media files, as those are stored in your iTunes library.
 Follow these simple steps to back up your purchased content.

-The last step you should perform before sending your iPad to Gazelle is a restore or factory data reset.
-This can be done either from the iPad directly, or by using iTunes.
+You may want to reset your iPad to have a fresh start, to troubleshoot software problems you’re having, or because you’re trading in your iPad (link to iPad trade in page: https://www.gazelle.com/trade-in/ipad).
+The last step you should perform before sending your iPad to Gazelle is a factory.
+This can be done either from the iPad directly or by using iTunes.

-Using iTunes: After performing a complete back up either through iTunes or iCloud plug your iPad into your PC or Mac and open iTunes.
+After performing a complete backup either through iTunes or iCloud plug your iPad into your PC or Mac and open iTunes.
 Once your device is recognized by iTunes you will see a button on the main screen that says restore.
 Select restore to perform a complete factory reset.